 At the beginning of 2019, ACICIS ran its inaugural Agriculture Professional Practicum (APP) in Bogor, with ten students participating from ACICIS member universities The University of Adelaide, RMIT University, La Trobe University, The University of Melbourne, The University of Queensland, UNSW Australia, and The University of Western Australia.
 Of this year’s APP students, seven received a $3000 New Colombo Plan mobility grant to support their participation in the program.

-The APP began with a two-week academic program hosted by Bogor Agricultural University (IPB), comprised of language classes, a series of seminars, and field trips.
+The APP began with a two-week academic program hosted by Bogor Agricultural University (IPB) which comprised of language classes, a series of seminars, and field trips.
 The language classes, led by an experienced teacher at IPB’s Language Learning Centre, helped prepare students for their subsequent four-week professional placement.
 In addition to these classes, students attended seven seminars discussing issues affecting the agricultural, livestock, conservation and environmental sectors in Indonesia.

 Outside the classroom, students were also went on several field trips.
 The first of these trips was to the Mangrove Ecotourism Centre in North Jakarta, in collaboration with Indonesian Mangrove Restoration Foundation (IMARF).
 Students had the opportunity to learn about mangroves and their importance in coastal management, and to get their hands dirty by planting mangroves themselves.
 Other field trips to Koperasi Produksi Susu (Dairy Cooperative Society) and Rumah Tempe Indonesia in Bogor allowed students to gain first-hand experience of dairy production and modern tempe production in Indonesia.